Compare ETS

 A pre-allocation method is adopted for the annual allowance allocation.
 Allocation is then adjusted ex-post to reflect the actual production in the respective compliance year.

 Entities received allowances at 70% of their verified emissions in the previous year.
 Allocation was subsequently adjusted to reflect actual generation in 2023 and 2024.
 A unit load (output) adjustment factor distributed more allowances for coal-fired entities operating at load rates below 65%.
-This may have provided more allowances for less efficient power units.

 According to the 2023 to 2024 allocation plan, compliance obligations are limited.
 Gas-fired plants only need to surrender allowances up to their level of free allocation as per the benchmarks.
 Coal-fired plants with free allowance below 80% of their verified emissions will have their allocation adjusted upwards to 80% of their verified emissions.
 This means that 20% remains the maximum shortfall, similar to the previous compliance periods.

-For the compliance year of 2024, covered entities will receive free allowances equal to their verified emissions.
+FREE ALLOCATION (Steel, cement, and aluminum smelter sector): For the 2024 compliance year, covered entities will receive free allowances equal to their verified emissions.

 AUCTIONING: Allocation currently takes place through free allocation, but the Interim Regulations clarify that auctioning is to be introduced and gradually expanded.
 There is currently no timeline for this.